Afoma/My-Hashnode-Blog-Posts/ckwy4iclc018469s1bs6t019x.md

 Inside the Web3 rabbit hole, I discovered the seemingly yet unknown, or better put, the not very well-known keyword - hyperverse and learned about it from a very competent source.
 It is my greatest pleasure to share what I learned with you.

-The hyperverse is an open, decentralized marketplace which is not tied to a single blockchain.
+The hyperverse is an open, decentralized marketplace that is not tied to a single blockchain.
 This implies that it could work, not only with the ethereum blockchain, but can also work with other blockchains like flow and algorand.

 The Hyperverse is made up of four features: